Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 My concerns about this concept began when I receive some precious gifts from a professor I had at university, just before I was ready to graduate with my doctor's degree in clinical psychology.
 This Professor showed me the scientific limitations of the concept of mental illness, and the political dangers of this concept.

-He helped me to see that there was almost no reliability about how professionals use these terms because it was an real scientific basis for all of the different problems that were defined in the basic manual used by psychiatrists and psychologists to make diagnoses.
+He helped me to see that there was almost no reliability about how professionals use these terms because there was no real scientific basis for all of the different problems that were defined in the basic manual used by psychiatrists and psychologists to make diagnoses.

-So what one professional might call a bipolar disease, another might call something else.
+What one professional might call a bipolar disease, another might call something else.
 And research shows that there's very little reliability of a scientific nature about how all of these terms in the manual are used.
 But what's more important to me is the political dangers to this.
 He pointed out to me that we live under political and economic structures that require a certain education, that contributes to great pain on the part of large numbers of people.

 He helped me to see how **the concept of mental illness takes the focus away from what might be causing the problems, the structures and the education they require**.
 By making it look like it's something that's wrong within individuals, we take away from what's really creating the problem.
 We do it in a way that isn't really helping the people because we talk as though they have an illness.